-Junior Division: Any youth belonging to a recognized Bayfield County youth organization may enter in the Junior Division and compete against 4H youth and other youth organization members.
+Junior Division: Any youth, grades K-2 (Cloverbuds) and grades 3-13, belonging to a recognized Bayfield County youth organization, with adult supervision, may enter in the Junior Division and have their items judged along with 4H and other youth organization members.
 Some of the other youth organizations include: FFA, Boy Scouts, Girl Scouts, and the Bay Area Christian Home Schoolers.

-Open Division: All Wisconsin residents (adults and youth) may enter in the Open Division.
+Open Division: All Wisconsin residents (adults and youth age 5 or older) may enter in the Open Division.

 PLEASE do not leave your pets in your vehicle in the parking lot while you are enjoying the Fair.

 Please report changes of address, telephone number and employment to Bayfield County Child Support agency.
 You can call, email or stop in.

 You have two options for child support payments, direct deposit into a bank account or debit card.
 If you want direct deposit, you must complete a direct deposit application.
 If you do nothing or would like a debit card, you will automatically be sent a debit card after the first payment is received.

 Genetic testing is offered in cases where there is no father listed on the birth certificate.
 Contact our agency to schedule genetic testing.
 You will be required to sign a statement requesting the testing and may be required to pay the fee in advance.
 If you live outside of the area, we can arrange to have specimens drawn at a more convenient location.
 Generally the cost is less than $75.

 All payers of child support are required to notify the child support agency of any change of employment within 48 hours.
 Please contact our agency as soon as possible to discuss your situation.

 Child support agencies can not mediate problems with visitation.
 You should contact the Family Court Commissioner at 715-373-5909.
 You can also contact the Wisconsin Lawyer Referral Service.